guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

 ## Encoding

+### Algorithm

-Encoding is used during the training maximization step of EM and at inference in order to encode a new input text.
-The focus of this article will be on the implementation of this encoding step that is used at inference time.
+Encoding (the focus of this article) is used during the training maximization step of EM and at inference in order to encode a new input text.
 The encoding is done using the [Viterbi decoding algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) consisting of 2 macro steps: a forward step (where the possible sub-tokens are identified) and a backward step (where the most likely decoding sequence is identified).
 These steps are described in detail in this [excellent article](https://everdark.github.io/k9/notebooks/ml/natural_language_understanding/subword_units/subword_units.nb.html).

-The forward steps identifies the sub-token with the highest probability at each character position of the word.
-The result at the end of the forward pass is a list of best sub-tokens ending at each position of the input string.
-Note that this best sub-token at a given ending position takes into account the raw likelihood of the sub-token *and* the likelihood of the best token sequence leading to it (as opposed to the probability provided in the vocabulary that does not consider the surrounding context).
-The Viterbi algorithm uses the fact that the likelihood of a token ending at character position `end_idx` and starting at position `start_idx`, is given by `Likelihood(Best_sequence_ending_at_start_idx) + Likelihood(sub-token)`.
+1. The forward steps identifies the sub-token with the highest probability at each character position of the word.
+The result at the end of the forward pass is a list of best sub-tokens ending at each character position of the input string.
+Note that this best sub-token at a given ending character position takes into account the raw likelihood of the sub-token *and* the likelihood of the best token sequence leading to it (as opposed to the probability provided in the vocabulary that does not consider the surrounding context).
+The Viterbi algorithm uses the fact that the likelihood of a token ending at character position `end_idx` and starting at position `start_idx`, is given by $$\mathcal{L}(Best\:sequence\:up\:to\:start\:idx) + \mathcal{L}(subtoken)$$.
 Two methods for this forward pass will be described in the following with a proposed implementation in Rust.
 In both case the high level algorithm forward pass accomplishes the following:

 ~~~
 1. initialize best_ending_subtokens = [None] * len(input)
 1. For end_idx in [0:len(input)]:
     best_ending_subtokens[end_idx] = identify_best_token_ending_at(end_idx)
 ~~~
-the `identify_best_token_ending_at` method is described in the following section of this article.
-The backward pass takes this list of most likely tokens ending at each position to decode the sequence starting from the end and building its way back to the beginning.
+the `identify_best_token_ending_at` method is described in the following sections of this article.

+2. The backward pass takes this list of most likely tokens ending at each position to decode the sequence starting from the end and building its way back to the beginning.

 ~~~
 end = len(input)